Eastern Christianity: Role of Christians in Arabic culture

+Scholars and intellectuals agree Christians have made significant contributions to Arab and Islamic civilization since the introduction of Islam, and they have had a significant impact contributing the culture of the Middle East and North Africa and other areas.
+Byzantine science played an important and crucial role in the transmission of classical knowledge to the Islamic world.

 Christians, especially Nestorians, contributed to the Arab Islamic Civilization during the Umayyads and the Abbasids by translating works of Greek philosophers to Syriac and afterwards to Arabic.
 They also excelled in philosophy, science (such as Hunayn ibn Ishaq, Qusta ibn Luqa, Masawaiyh, Patriarch Eutychius, Jabril ibn Bukhtishu etc.) and theology (such as Tatian, Bar Daisan, Babai the Great, Nestorius, Toma bar Yacoub, etc.) and the personal physicians of the Abbasid Caliphs were often Assyrian Christians such as the long serving Bukhtishus.
 Many scholars of the House of Wisdom were of Christian background.

 A hospital and medical training center existed at Gundeshapur.
 The city of Gundeshapur was founded in AD 271 by the Sassanid king Shapur I. It was one of the major cities in Khuzestan province of the Persian empire in what is today Iran.
 A large percentage of the population was Syriacs, most of whom were Christians.
-Under the rule of Khusraw I, refuge was granted to Greek Nestorian Christian philosophers including the scholars of the Persian School of Edessa (Urfa), also called the Academy of Athens, a Christian theological and medical university.
+Under the rule of Khusraw I, refuge was granted to Greek Nestorian Christian philosophers including the scholars of the Persian School of Edessa (Urfa), also called the academy of Athens, a Christian theological and medical university.
 These scholars made their way to Gundeshapur in 529 following the closing of the academy by Emperor Justinian.
 They were engaged in medical sciences and initiated the first translation projects of medical texts.
 The arrival of these medical practitioners from Edessa marks the beginning of the hospital and medical center at Gundeshapur.
 It included a medical school and hospital (bimaristan), a pharmacology laboratory, a translation house, a library and an observatory.
 Indian doctors also contributed to the school at Gundeshapur, most notably the medical researcher Mankah.
 Later after Islamic invasion, the writings of Mankah and of the Indian doctor Sustura were translated into Arabic at Baghdad.
 Daud al-Antaki was one of the last generation of influential Arab Christian writers.

-Arab Christians and Arabic-Speaking Christians especially Maronites played important roles in the Nahda, and because Arab Christians formed the educated upper and bourgeois classes, they have had a significant impact in politics, business and culture, and most important figures of the Nahda movement were Christian Arabs.
+Arab Christians and Arabic-speaking Christians, especially Maronites, played important roles in the Nahda, and because Arab Christians formed the educated upper and bourgeois classes, they have had a significant impact in politics, business and culture, and most important figures of the Nahda movement were Christian Arabs.
 Today Arab Christians still play important roles in the Arab world, and Christians are relatively wealthy, well educated, and politically moderate.